-Dr. Betty Wambui, Assistant professor with a dual appointment in Africana and Latino Studies and Women's and Gender Studies received her Ph.D. in Philosophy from Binghamton University and her M.A. from the University of Nairobi.
+Dr. Betty Wambui, Assistant professor and current ALS chairperson with a dual appointment in Africana and Latino Studies and Women's and Gender Studies received her Ph.D. in Philosophy from Binghamton University and her M.A. from the University of Nairobi.
 Her areas of specialization within social and political philosophy include African philosophies, feminist philosophies, critical race theories and critical legal studies, social contract theory, and discrimination and morality.

 She is a member of the Women's Caucus of the African Studies Association and the executive board of the New York African Studies Association.
 Her most recent publication is "Testing Conversations: Women, children, goats and land" in Listening to Ourselves: A Multilingual Anthology of African Philosophy edited by Chike Jeffers (2013).
 Dr. Wambui is on the excutive board of the New York State Africana Studies Association/NYASA, and the Women's Caucus of the African Studies Association/ASA.